 All players need to be focused, but when your sole focus is on a small black puck, it can easily be lost in a goalie’s field of vision.
-The only way to get better focus and quick perception is through visual training.
+The only way to get better focus and quick perception are through visual training.
 With a quick eye comes a quick hand, and a quick save!

 Eye Exams for Goalies

 The first step for many NHL goalies is to get their eyes tested.
-But their eyes are not tested in the same ways yours or mine are, eye doctors for athletes look for very specific movements and conditions in goalies eyes.
+But their eyes are not tested in the same ways yours or mine are; eye doctors for athletes look for very specific movements and conditions in goalies’ eyes.
 This will then make it easier to find the right training for each goalie.